ygemici/osz/loader/README.md

 ```

 The protocol expects that a BOOTBOOT compliant loader iterates on a list of drivers until one
-returns a non-NULL.
+returns a valid result.
 If all filesystem drivers returned {NULL,0}, the loader will brute-force
-scan for the first ELF64/PE32+ image in the initrd, which is quite comfortable specially
+scan for the first ELF64 / PE32+ image in the initrd.

-when you want to use your own filesystem but you don't have an fs driver for it.
+This feature is quite comfortable when you want to use your own filesystem but you don't have written
-You just copy your initrd on the EFI System Partition, and ready to rock and roll!
+an fs driver for it yet.
+You just copy your file system image on the EFI System Partition, and ready to rock and roll!

 The BOOTBOOT Protocol expects the [filesystem drivers](https://github.com/bztsrc/osz/blob/master/loader/efi-x86_64/fs.h) to be separated from
 the rest of the loader in source.
 This is so because it was designed to help the needs of hobby